Seniors and Persons with Disabilities

 The free transit program allows senior citizens to ride free on local fixed-route service whenever the local public transit system is operating.
 To be eligible, you must be 65 years of age or older.

 To ride free, you will need a senior citizen transit identification card.
 The card is available free of charge from participating local transit operators.
-You will need to present a state ID card, a Medicare card or other acceptable proof of age document to the transit operator to obtain the identification card.
+You will need to present a driver's license or other acceptable proof of age document to the transit operator to obtain the identification card.

 To learn more about the free transit program, contact your local transit operator or the Bureau of Public Transportation: